vsch/touch-typists-completion-caddy/README.md

 If you want to insert a suggestion for space disabled auto-pop then either use TAB or ENTER or **manually change the selected suggestion** before using SPACE to insert it.

-Prompted by delayed auto-popup completions in Kotlin after typing `var`, `val` or `null` and inserting some random function starting with `var`, `val` or `null` after typing a space, triggering a severe bout of Tourette's as a result.
+Prompted by delayed auto-popup completions in Kotlin after typing `var`, `val` or `null` followed by a space, inserting some random function, triggering a severe bout of Tourette's as a result.

 [JetBrains]: http://www.jetbrains.com